 - We think of PROTECTIONS (‘defenses’) and WOUNDS together.
 If you cut your finger, you form a scab, which is a protective covering to protect the wound until it is healed.
 Where one is emotionally hurt you form an EMOTIONAL SCAB – you develop a style of being, a way of relating, a pattern of behaviour that protects you from being hurt again in the same way.

-- remember the ‘cycle of reactivity’ – these very ways you protect yourself will ‘trigger’ those in close relationship with you and will be what fuels the disconnection between you……….
+- We call this the ‘cycle of reactivity’ – the very ways you protect yourself will ‘trigger’ those in close relationship with you and will be what fuels the disconnection between you….

 More on all this in a future post…

 Reminding you “Every ♥positive thing you do in your relationship is foreplay.”